DonnaYoung.org

 Encyclopedia Research Guides

 The best place to start is the Research Guide that comes with the encyclopedia.
-We have several World Book Encyclopedias and one Britannica encyclopedias, they are all old sets that I bought at the library (I inherited one set).
-Fortunately three of them included the research guide books.
+We have several World Book Encyclopedia sets and one Britannica encyclopedia set.
+Fortunately three of the sets included the research guide books.
 If you don't have the research guide book, use the one at the library even if it does not go with the encyclopedia set that you have.

-To use the research guide, choose a topic like nutrition for example.
+To use the research guide, choose a topic such as nutrition.
 Look up nutrition in the research guide and it usually will have a list of articles that are about nutrition.
 Choose the articles that apply to the goals that you have set for the series of lessons.

 If you wish to teach your 3rd grader about dental health, look up teeth in the research guide and you should find one or more articles listed about that topic.
-If you have the World Book encyclopedia, then you will find that they have a Reading and a Study Guide on Teeth.
+If you have the World Book encyclopedia, then you might find, depending on which set it is, that they have a Reading and a Study Guide on Teeth.

 I have the World Book 1999 Deluxe Cd-Roms.
 It is just like the printed 1999 books except the cd-roms may not have every single picture.
 The cd-roms do have an appealing advantage --- multimedia!
 It has cultural music clips, counting and greetings in many different languages, movies, interactive things, and a zoo!
 There're timelines too!
 I can make quizzes for the children and there's a research paper helper that we've not figured out. :)

-To learn a bit about communities you can look up topics such as:
+Young children that are in grades 1-3 should learn about "Communities."
+To learn about communities from an encyclopedia look up topics such as:

 • Family (and the many articles of families across the world)